Hampshire Hikes & Historical Sites

-Another option is the Mount Pemigewasset trail.
+The planned walk for today is the Mount Pemigewasset trail.
 Mount Pemigewasset stands at 777m, we will be walking to the summit and back down again.
 The ascent can be steep, but perfectly manageable.
 You will be rewarded with incredible views from the flat, wide, open summit.

 To Stowe Pinnacle Overlook